 “… the idea that surface storage is a silver bullet for the state’s water problems is a myth founded on the erroneous notion that large, unregulated amounts of water are available to fill new storage at a reasonable cost,” wrote the Public Policy Institute of California in its California Water Myths report.
 “New infrastructure can contribute to California’s water supply solutions, but it is not a cure-all.”

 Throughout the years, many surface storage ideas have been studied by state and federal agencies.
-The most studied projects have been raising Shasta Dam; building the offstream Sites Reservoir in the Sacramento Valley; in-Delta storage; expanding Los Vaqueros Reservoir; Temperance Flat Reservoir, which would be built on the San Joaquin River upstream of Friant Dam at Millerton Lake; and the San Luis Reservoir Enlargement Investigation.
+The most studied projects have been raising Shasta Dam; building the offstream Sites Reservoir in the Sacramento Valley; in-Delta storage; expanding Los Vaqueros Reservoir; and the San Luis Reservoir Enlargement Investigation.

 “Today, water storage provides multiple benefits, including seasonal fish flows, water cool enough to sustain salmon, improved water quality, and increased flexibility in water project operations,” according to the California Department of Water Resources’ website.
 “Whether behind dams or below ground, California needs new places to store water.
 Additional water storage would help the state cope with drought and climate change and benefit both people and the environment.”